simplay/ruby-exercises/tasks.md

 The resulting average value should be displayed to the user.
 Note: The user input is a string (i.e. the whitespace separated numbers).
 Transform them to an array of numbers using `String`'s the `split` method.

-Bonus: The program shouldn't terminate after its first run.
+**Bonus**: The program shouldn't terminate after its first run.
 It rather should ask the user whether or not he wants to continue.
 In case he wants to continue, repeat the program-flow, otherwise terminate the execution.

 **f)** In this task you are going to solve some tasks that address text matching.
 To solve this task, please use the following array of names: